-The development of an international perspective is a key component in the mission of Belmont University’s College of Business Administration.
+The development of an international perspective is a key component in the mission of Belmont University’s Jack C. Massey College of Business.
 All BBA degree-seeking students are required to complete an International Business course, and global concepts are discussed in other business classes.

 In addition to classroom learning, students are encouraged to participate in Belmont’s Study Abroad program.
 Read about a few of our undergraduate business students’ experiences below, and click here for answers to Frequently Asked Questions about studying abroad.